Tram-One/tram-one/README.md

 #### `app.addListener(listener)`
 _Reference: [hover-engine](https://github.com/Tram-One/hover-engine)_

-`app.addListener` adds a function that triggers on every action call Tram-One.
+`app.addListener` adds a function that triggers on every action call.
 This can be used to save state in localstorage, or to debug the state of the store as actions are called.
 This should not be used to update the DOM, only trigger side-effects.

-It takes in one argument, a [listener](#listener).
+It takes in one argument, a [`listener`](#listener).

 <details>
 <summary>